 In her work Golnaz pays tribute to everyday life in all its technicoloured complexity.
 Her intention is to create a story and to allow the viewer to draw their own conclusions.
 The starting point might be the memory of a scene from daily life or from a play or film she has seen.
 Golnaz also comments on her native country Iran’s treatment of women as second-class citizens and its stifling of their freedom of expression, as well as on women in general who find themselves unheard, either in their relationships or in society.
 Her female figures are often depicted with their eyes closed or their faces partially obscured by leaves or flowers to symbolise the veil.

-Golnaz’s latest body of work includes several pieces that are a direct response to the ongoing protests in Iran, paying tribute to some of young protesters who have died at the hands of the country’s security forces and to the brave women and men making their voices heard.
+A selection of Golnaz’s recent work is a direct response to the protests in Iran, paying tribute to some of young protesters who have died at the hands of the country’s security forces and to the brave women and men making their voices heard.

 Golnaz paints this reality in multiple layers, depicting various fragments of time on the same plane and superimposing forms.
 She leaves sections of her paintings unfinished or in sketch form to invite the viewer’s interpretations and give the work space to breathe.
 Her juxtaposition of colourful, expressive painted areas, blank spaces and snapshot-style line-drawn figures interacting in everyday situations, arranged apparently randomly across the canvas, creates unique compositions of immense vitality, in which, ultimately, the graphic quality prevails.

-Golnaz has participated in numerous exhibitions and art fairs in Europe and the Middle East since 2005, including a solo show at Autour de l’Image gallery in Lyon and Art Montpellier art fair with Galerie Latuvu in 2021, a two-person show in Galerie Brûlée in 2021 and a group show there in 2020, group shows at Courant d’art gallery in Mulhouse in 2021, Galerie Latuvu in Bages, France, in 2020 and 2019 and Autour de l’Image in 2020, Art Karlsruhe art fair in 2020, solo shows at Galerie Brûlée in Strasbourg and at La Vill’A Illkirch in France in 2019, a group show at the DD Gallery in Izad Shahr in Iran in 2016 and Artexpotehran art fair with Farvahr Gallery (Tehran) in 2012.
+Golnaz has participated in numerous exhibitions and art fairs in Europe and the Middle East since 2005, most recently a solo show at Galerie Latuvu near Narbonne, which was the culmination of an artist’s residency there.
+2023 also saw her take part in a group show at Galerie Au-delà des apparences in Annecy.
+Other recent exhibitions and art fairs include solo shows at Galerie Brûlée, Strasbourg, in 2022, Galerie Autour de l’image in Lyon in 2021, Art Montpellier art fair with Galerie Latuvu in 2021, a two-person show in Galerie Brûlée in 2021 and a group show there in 2020, group shows at Courant d’art gallery in Mulhouse in 2021, Galerie Latuvu in 2020 and 2019 and Autour de l’image in 2020, Art Karlsruhe art fair in 2020, solo shows at Galerie Brûlée in Strasbourg and at La Vill’A Illkirch in France in 2019, a group show at the DD Gallery in Izad Shahr in Iran in 2016 and Artexpotehran art fair with Farvahr Gallery (Tehran) in 2012.